jknack/handlebars.java/README.md

 ```

 #### The FieldValueResolver
- It resolve values as no-static fields.
+ Resolves a value as no-static field.

 ```java
 Context context = Context